yebor974/filament-renew-password/README.md

 The Filament Renew Password Plugin enhances Filament by prompting users to renew their passwords based on specified criteria.

-Two default renewal process are implemented:
+Two default renewal processes are implemented:
 - Recurring Renewal
 - Force Renewal